You are here

 Nicholas A. Robinson Alumni Achievement Award

-Please join us on March 12, 2013 at 5:30pm in the Robert B. Fleming Moot Courtroom to honor three distinguished Pace Law alumni for their significant contributions to the field of environmental law.
+The Pace Law community gathered to honor three distinguished Pace Law alumni for their significant contributions to the field of environmental law on March 12, 2013.

 James R. May, Esq., LL.M.
 '91